logologo

 Common Mistakes to Avoid

-• Applying before securing a valid CoS.
-The CoS reference number is mandatory — don't apply without it.
+• Applying before you have a valid CoS.
+The reference number is mandatory.
+No CoS, no application.

-• Not checking if your SOC code is still eligible.
-The RQF 6 change removed many previously-eligible roles from July 2025.
+• Not checking whether your SOC code still qualifies.
+The RQF 6 change in July 2025 removed many previously-eligible roles.

-• Underestimating the total cost.
-Between visa fees, IHS, and the employer's ISC and sponsor licence costs, Skilled Worker sponsorship is expensive.
+• Underestimating total cost.
+Visa fees, IHS, the employer's ISC, and sponsor licence costs add up fast.

 Frequently Asked Questions